venenux/alpine-wiki/documents/alpine-newbie-xfce-desktop.md

 10. generate the machine id identification hack for stupid shistemd linux standards
 11. activate the service of the bus cominucations, the policy rules and graphical login backend
 12. start the service of the bus cominucations, the policy rules and graphical login backend
-13. activate the service of the graphical frontend login manager
+13. activate the service of the graphical frontend login manager and syslog support
-14. start the service of the graphical frontend login manager
+14. start the service of sysloging and the graphical frontend login manager
 15. install support for abstract device filesystem representation using FUSE user space
 16. activate the service of abstract device filesystem representation using FUSE user space
 17. install software backend for usage of abstract device filesystem representation using FUSE user space